 I’m also a bit fried from moderating.
 I averaged about 600 moderator actions per month.
 That’s insane.
 I should point out that I didn’t mind moderating.
 I was happy to do my part.
 I even had it streamlined thanks to some Firefox extensions.
 But I was a victim of a character flaw which made me moderate everything I saw.
 I just didn’t have it in me to leave it for someone else.
 Moderating easily doubled the amount of time I spent in the forums.

 In general I will miss being around.
 After all, It was a big part of my online life for over five years.
 I remember when I was named Member of the Month, offered the position of Mentor, Advisor, and Team Leader.
 It was an honor to be voted SEO Guru and Ecommerce Guru of the Year two years in a row.
 The SEO FAQ and Google FAQ that I wrote are amongst the most popular threads in the entire forum.
 There’s quite a few things behind the scenes, and a bunch of little things in the forums, that I am responsible for that affected how the community worked and interacted in some way.
 I’m happy to have contributed.

-Although I am resigning my position and plan on being around a lot less, in the end it really isn’t a big deal.
+Although I am resigning my position and plan on getting guaranteed seo results and being around a lot less, in the end it really isn’t a big deal.
 The forums thrived long before I stumbled upon it.
 It will thrive long after I stop visiting.
 There have been many members who have had an equal influence, if not greater influence in the community then I had, who left and things kept on rolling.
 The current staff is outstanding and there’s an excellent crop of future staff waiting to get their chance.
 The SEO forum, of which I feel very protective of, has a handful of members who I feel will do an outstanding job of carrying the torch (of no nonsense and misinformation).

 I’ll still be coming around from time-to-time.
 It just won’t be with the same frequency as before.
 Please visit Atlanta SEO Company‘s site for more info.